stevesimmons/pydata-ams2017-pandas-and-dask-from-the-inside/README.md

 Stephen previously worked in the credit card businesses of ABN AMRO in Amsterdam and ANZ Bank in Melbourne.
 At ABN AMRO, he ran Operations, Credit Risk, MIS and Strategy.
-At ANZ, he had management team reponsibility for Cross-Sell and Portfolio Management.
+At ANZ, he had management team responsibility for Cross-Sell and Portfolio Management.

 He started his career as a radar engineer at Australia's Defence Science and Technology Organisation and was then a management consultant with